 This is one submission of many to follow that will be focusing on personality traits—such as narcissism and psychopathy—of people that when involved in romantic relationships with can be abusive and dominating as well as exhibit reckless and impulsive behavior that wreaks havoc on you and the relationship.

-The machiavellian, the narcissist and the psychopath are commonly known as the dark triad by psychologists.
+The machiavellian, the narcissist, and the psychopath are commonly known as the dark triad by psychologists.
 And there is a very good reason for this especially if you are the victim of one of them.
-But strip these words of their ostracizing power which means to rid them of their connotations, and they all have one theme in common which means to maximize personal gain, most always at the cost of another and then to feel justified in doing so.
+But strip these words of their ostracizing power which means to rid them of their connotations, and they all have one theme in common which means to maximize personal gain, almost always at the cost of another, and then to feel justified in doing so.

-To briefly go over the triad’s differences which can be remembered in short as: narcissism is about grandiosity and is an addiction to feeling “special” or “important”, Machiavellianism is about deception and manipulation and psychopathy is about callousness and bold behavior.
+To briefly go over the triad’s differences which can be remembered in short as narcissism is about grandiosity and is an addiction to feeling “special” or “important”, Machiavellianism is about deception and manipulation and psychopathy is about callousness and bold behavior.
 Although not thorough enough at least this gives an introduction to their essence.
-The details of each will be revealed in the next submission in the form of a narrative.

 Kole, Pamela.
 The Psychology of Abusive Relationships: How to Understand Your Abuser, Empower Yourself, and Take Your Life Back.